15 Best Tools for Pool Service Companies to Manage and Grow in 2026

 • 1099 contractor management for subcontracted technicians

-Best for: Every pool service company needs accounting software, and QuickBooks is the industry standard that pool-specific tools integrate with.
-The Plus plan ($115/month) with inventory tracking is the right tier for companies purchasing chemicals and equipment at volume.
+Best for: Every pool service company needs accounting software, and QuickBooks is the industry standard most pool tools integrate with.
+The Plus plan with inventory tracking is the right tier for companies purchasing chemicals and equipment at volume.

 Tradeoff: No CRM, no scheduling, no route management, no chemical tracking.
-QuickBooks solves finances only.
-Pairing QuickBooks Plus ($115/month) with Skimmer ($298/month for 100 accounts) brings the total to $413/month before you add marketing or communication tools.
-If you are using Agiled for business management, its built-in invoicing and expense tracking may be sufficient for companies under $500K in revenue, reducing the need for a separate accounting platform.
+QuickBooks handles finances only.
+If you are using Agiled for business management, its built-in invoicing and expense tracking may be sufficient for companies under ~$500K in revenue, reducing the need for a separate accounting platform.

-OptimoRoute is a dedicated route planning and optimization platform that calculates the most efficient stop sequence based on time windows, service duration, traffic patterns, and technician location.
-For pool companies operating in dense suburban markets where 50+ pools are within a 10-mile radius, OptimoRoute can shave 30-60 minutes per day off drive time per technician.
+OptimoRoute is a dedicated route planning and optimization platform that calculates the most efficient stop sequence based on time windows, service duration, traffic, and technician location.
+For pool companies in dense suburban markets where 50+ pools are inside a 10-mile radius, OptimoRoute can shave 30-60 minutes per day off drive time per technician.

 Key features: